ruuda/blog/posts/rcl-patch.md

 Software needs configuration.
 Software is not static, and configurations change over time.
 For example,
-when we configure a webserver machine, we may specify the version of Nginx to run, and bump that when a security update is released.
+when we configure a machine as webserver, we may specify the version of Nginx to run, and bump that when a security update is released.